 A Contractor must show demonstrable and sustained improvement toward meeting AHCCCS Performance Standards.
-AHCCCS may impose sanctions on Contractors that do not show statistically significant improvement in a measure rate.
-AHCCCCS may require the Contractor to demonstrate that they are allocating increased administrative resources to improving rates for a particular measure or service area.
-AHCCCS also may require a corrective action plan and may sanction any Contractor that shows a statistically significant decrease in its rate, even if it meets or exceeds the MPS.
+AHCCCS may impose sanctions on Contractors that do not show statistically significant improvement in a measure rate as calculated by AHCCCS.
+Sanctions may also be imposed for statistically significant declines of rates even if they meet or exceed the MPS, for any rate that does not meet the AHCCCS MPS, or a rate that has a significant impact to the aggregate rate for the State.
+AHCCCS may require the Contractor to demonstrate that they are allocating increased administrative resources to improving rates for a particular measure or service area.
+AHCCCS also may require a corrective action plan for measures that are below the MPS or that show a statistically significant decrease in its rate, even if it meets or exceeds the MPS.

-An evidence-based corrective action plan must be received by AHCCCS within 30 days of receipt of notification of the deficiency from AHCCCS.
+An evidence-based corrective action plan that outlines the problem, planned actions for improvement, responsible staff and associated timelines as well as a place holder for evaluation of activities must be received by AHCCCS within 30 days of receipt of notification of the deficiency from AHCCCS.
 This plan must be approved by AHCCCS prior to implementation.
-AHCCCS may conduct one or more follow-up desktop or on-site reviews to verify compliance with a corrective action plan.
+AHCCCS may conduct one or more follow-up desktop or onsite reviews to verify compliance with a corrective action plan.